Skip to content

 Why markdown?

 It's portable, readable, and works everywhere.
 No vendor lock-in.
 Your context lives in files you control, not in someone else's platform.
+If you want the deeper reasoning, the Thesis spells it out.

 Questions?
 Get in touch.